ombori/grid-docs/apps/signage/using-triggers.md

 ## DATE
 The DATE trigger allows you to specify a date range when to display certain content.
 This is a one-time trigger as you cannot specify multiple dates.

-The device configuration for date is used for this trigger.
+The device configuration for DATE is used for this trigger.

 ![](/assets/trigger-date.png ":size=500 :no-zoom")